TechRecruiterMX/data-engineer-assessment/warehouse/design.md

 7. New orders arrive every 15 minutes.

+8. Describe how you would monitor data quality in your warehouse.

+Examples:
+- Duplicate records
+- Missing data
+- Unexpected values
+- Failed loads

 How would you load this data into your warehouse without reprocessing all historical records?

 Please answer below.